Suphajee Suthumpun: Biography

-Suthumpun completed a bachelor’s degree in sociology and anthropology at Thammasat University in Bangkok.
+Suphajee completed a bachelor’s degree in sociology and anthropology at Thammasat University in Bangkok.
 She also holds a master's degree in business administration, specialising in international finance, from Northrop University in the United States.

-Suthumpun worked at IBM for over 20 years, and was the first woman appointed as general manager for the company in Thailand.
-She was later general manager of IBM ASEAN’s Global Technology Services Division.
+Suphajee worked at IBM for over 20 years, beginning her career at the company in 1989.
+She served as Managing Director of IBM Thailand (2003–2007), becoming the first woman appointed as the company's general manager in Thailand.
+She later held regional roles at IBM ASEAN, including General Manager and Vice President for General Business (2007–2009), Client Advocacy Executive in the chairman's office at IBM headquarters in New York (2009–2010), becoming the first executive from ASEAN to hold this position; and finally returning as General Manager for Global Technology Services, IBM ASEAN (2010–2011).
 She has also held the position of CEO of Thaicom.
 In 2016 she was appointed CEO of Dusit International.
 She has now resigned from this position to serve as Minister in accordance with the Constitution.

-She was also an independent director of Kasikornbank.
+Suphajee also served as an independent director for Kasikornbank and SCG Packaging.
+She resigned from all three positions in September 2025.

 Ministerial appointment

 Suphajee was approached by Prime Minister Anutin Charnvirakul to serve as Minister of Commerce, and she accepted the invitation.
-Later, on September 19, 2025, the Royal Gazette announced her appointment to the position in the Anutin Cabinet.
+Later, on 19 September 2025, the Royal Gazette announced her appointment to the position in the Anutin Cabinet.

+Following the Bhumjaithai Party's victory in the 2026 general election, she was re-appointed as Minister of Commerce and received an additional appointment as Deputy Prime Minister.